JoshTheHumanBean/Coalitions-Reign/Places/Asperod.md

 ---
-tags:
+tags: [place]
-alises: TheRealm,
+alises: [The Realm]
 ---
-# Asperod
+# Orakoz

 ---
 ##### Ideas
 - The name of the world/plane that the Coalition resides in
+- Lmao, I came up with it using Ozarka brand bottled watter